swh2004/Fetch_pdf/README.md

 1. The phone number and email only output the one with the most appearance times
 2. The page list contains all the pages where phone and email appear.
+3. If none of the phone number and email is found, then it will be blank.